Reporting Policy and Procedures

-Upon receipt of any Complaint, the AC may:
+- Determination by the Company – Upon receipt of any Complaint, the Company may:

 - Conduct its own investigation or review;

-- Engage such third parties as the AC may determine, to take remedial , to commence or conduct further investigations or review, as deem appropriate; and/or,
+- Engage third parties, to take remedial, to commence or conduct further investigations or review, as deem appropriate; and/or,

 - Report the matter to the authorities if there is reason to believe that a crime has been committed.